-- a) Be designed to contribute to successful place-making and improve the character and appearance of the area to reflect the principles identified in the Dunholme Character Assessment: - b) Respond positively to evolving urban scale and character, to secure a coherent and appropriate functional relationship with land uses and spaces within the site and its surroundings, taking into account the needs of the users of the development; - c) Provide a positive relationship with nearby development and the open countryside to the West; - d) Use suitable and sustainable materials that promote energy efficiency, durability and contribute positively towards improving the character of the area: - e) Provide contextually appropriate boundary treatments to clearly define private and public space and their design, height, material(s) or species contribute positively towards the character of the area; and - f) Provide a safe and suitable vehicular access point onto Lincoln Road.
+- 1. Land to the north of Lincoln Road is allocated for approximately five homes and infrastructure.
+The development of the site should contribute towards the enhancement of the entrance to Dunholme from the south and west.
+Development proposals for the site should: - a) Reflect the principles identified in the Dunholme Character Assessment; - b) Respond positively to the evolving urban scale and character of Dunholme village; - c) Provide a positive relationship with nearby development and the open countryside to the west; - d) Use suitable and sustainable materials that promote energy efficiency, durability and contribute positively towards improving the character of the area; - e) Retain the existing drainage ditch to the south of the site, and have regard for maintenance access for the appropriate risk management authority/landowner.
+Culverting of the ditch will not be supported; - f) Provide contextually appropriate boundary treatments to clearly define private and public space and their design, height, material(s) or species contribute positively towards the character of the area; and - g) Provide a safe and suitable vehicular access point onto Lincoln Road.